cth127/sentencelda/README.md

 We introduce the new sentence-level topic model, SentenceLDA.
 We found out that the SentenceLDA returns more discriminative, robust and interpretable document representation.

+As our implementation is significantly based on the python implementaion of [GaussianLDA](https://github.com/markgw/gaussianlda), we also follows their license, GPL-3.0.

 ## Installation
 1. install requirements with `pip install -r requirements.txt`
 2. install `choldate` with `pip install git+https://github.com/jcrudy/choldate.git`